Ohio State University at Newark: Academics

 Students at Ohio State Newark can complete some bachelor's degree programs and master's degrees in Newark.
 For other Ohio State degree programs, students can complete many of the course requirements in Newark and then transfer to the main campus in Columbus, Ohio.
 The Fisher College of Business gives juniors and seniors the option of taking classes online or during the evening.

 Athletics

 Intramural sports provide an opportunity for students to participate on a team and compete with other students.
 Adena Hall serves as an athletic facility for campus events.
 The Adena Recreation Center is available for a variety of recreational activities.
 Adena Hall is open throughout the day and evening for recreational use by students, faculty, and staff of the Newark Campus.
-Participants are able to spend their free time enjoying basketball, volleyball, weight training, walking, and jogging.
-Basketball, soccer, flag football, and walking trails can be enjoyed on the outdoor facilities.
+Participants can spend their free time enjoying basketball, volleyball, weight training, walking, and jogging.
+Basketball, soccer, flag football, and walking trails.